ezsystems/ezplatform/doc/nginx/Readme.md

 Virtual host template
 ---------------------
-This folder contains `vhost.template` containing more features you can enable in your virtual host configuration.
+This folder contains `vhost.template` file which provides more features you can enable in your virtual host configuration.

-Bash script *(Unix/Linux/OS X)* exists to be able to generate the configuration.For help text, execute following from eZ install root:
+Bash script *(Unix/Linux/OS X)* exists to generate the configuration.
+To display the help text, execute the following command from the eZ Platform install root:
 ```bash
 ./bin/vhost.sh -h
 ```